ijbd/merra-power-generation/README.md

 Before submitting the slurm jobs, the powGen script will generate the IEC turbine class map from available wind resources for the region if they do not already exist.
 This shouldn't take more than 5-10 minutes.

 **Note: This script will call one or multiple slurm jobs and will incur a charge**

+This data output of this repository were restructured on September 29th, 2022.
+For previous versions, see commit 379f57034726e9a8439a37e37a83d520ef99ba66

 _______
 I'm happy to help in any way I can!
 Feel free to email me: ijbd@umich.edu